ngrx-utils/ngrx-utils/README.md

 [![CircleCI](https://circleci.com/gh/ngrx-utils/ngrx-utils.svg?style=svg)](https://circleci.com/gh/ngrx-utils/ngrx-utils) [![Maintainability](https://api.codeclimate.com/v1/badges/481564ca973db91b89e5/maintainability)](https://codeclimate.com/github/ngrx-utils/ngrx-utils/maintainability) [![Coverage Status](https://coveralls.io/repos/github/ngrx-utils/ngrx-utils/badge.svg?branch=master)](https://coveralls.io/github/ngrx-utils/ngrx-utils?branch=master) [![Known Vulnerabilities](https://snyk.io/test/github/ngrx-utils/ngrx-utils/badge.svg)](https://snyk.io/test/github/ngrx-utils/ngrx-utils)

-This is a library provide utility functions, decorators, directives..., cli tools to help reduce boilerplate and speedup your devs when working on Angular and `@ngrx`.
+Have you ever had a feature request, proposal... and want to have it be implemented in Angular but the Angular team does not accept it for some reasons?

-When you have built some cool stuffs and want to share but you just don't have time to build your own package, setup test, ci...
-Or when you feel the PR process at angular repo is taking too long since angular team are busy with their priorities, you can just send a PR here.
+Have you ever built some cool stuffs and want to share but you just don't have time to build your own package, setup test, ci...

+Or have you ever feel that the PR process at angular repo is taking too long since the Angular team are busy with their priorities, goals...

-I have found that the angular community has create tons of awesome features and they really want to add it to angular itself but their PR sometime just end up with a long long discussion and then be closed.
-Instead you could modular it to an NgModule, operators, functions, add it here and start using it at your project after CI done.
+I have found that the Angular community has created tons of awesome features in Angular and they really want to add it to Angular itself but their PR sometime just end up with a long discussion and then be closed.
+Instead you could modular it in a tree shakable way to an NgModule, operators, functions, create some tests, documents and send an PR here. **It will be accepted**.
+Users then can choose whether to use your feature or not, and leave the tree shake job for `@angular/cli`.

 ## Quick start